How Ann Coulter and the racist "alt-right" are using the lefty playbook to troll Berkeley

 "The whole idea of having Trump/free speech rallies in Berkeley is the historic nature of it," a 4channer wrote earlier this month.
 "In 1968 the free speech movement happened in Berkeley to support communism.
 Now it is happening again in 2017 to support anti-communism, in hostile territory.
 It's a battle on the front lines and the lefties help us make fun memes for the ages."
 (Alinsky's Rule 6: "A good tactic is one your people enjoy.")

 Activists on the right have much less experience than leftists with turning street protests into media tools.
-The Civil Rights, Anti-War, and Occupy movements rose to prominence with the spread of photographs and videos documenting police brutality against protestors, from the use of fire hoses in Birmingham to pepper spray by a police officer at UC Davis.
+The civil rights, anti-war, and Occupy movements rose to prominence with the spread of photographs and videos documenting police brutality against protesters, from the use of fire hoses in Birmingham, Alabama, to pepper spray by a police officer at the University of California-Davis.
 The viral video of white nationalist leader Richard Spencer getting punched is a relatively rare example of the radical left celebrating violence.
-Yet for the meme-makers of the far right, humiliating their rivals by presenting their street brawlers as physically dominant is the preferred theme: "We're just braver and that makes for better jokes," says McInnes.
-"The Left are the new Church ladies.
+Yet for the meme-makers of the far right, humiliating their rivals by presenting their street brawlers as physically dominant is the preferred theme: "We're just braver, and that makes for better jokes," says McInnes.
+"The left are the new Church ladies.
 They've been sheltered in their own bubble for so long, they don't know fun."

 Though most of Alinsky's devotees on the left eschew violence and laud, as he did, the passive resistance techniques of Mahatma Gandhi and the black civil rights movements, his writings are not necessarily inconsistent with the alt-right's and antifa's embrace of street battles. "[T]he future does not argue for making a special religion of nonviolence, he writes.
 "It will be remembered for what it was, the best tactic for its time and place."

-Few people on the far-right have done more to turn the ideas of the left against it than Yiannopoulos, who enjoyed a rising career of coopting "identity politics" in the interest of white males, before a pedophilia scandal knocked him from his perch.
-On Friday, he doubled down on the strategy of appropriating leftist concepts, announcing that he will host a "free speech week" this year that may include "a tent city on [UC Berkeley's] Sproul Plaza."
+Few people on the far-right have done more to turn the ideas of the left against it than Yiannopoulos, who enjoyed a rising career of co-opting "identity politics" in the interest of white males, before a pedophilia scandal knocked him from his perch.
+On Friday, he doubled down on the strategy of appropriating leftist concepts, announcing that he will host a "free speech week" this year that may include "a tent city on [UC-Berkeley's] Sproul Plaza."
 The idea repurposes an approach last seen on a large scale in 2011 at UC Berkeley and other university campuses in solidarity with Occupy Wall Street—but this time, in service of the right to say nasty things about women, people of color, and Muslims.

 Which points directly to another Alinskyism that the alt-right is now testing: "If you push a negative hard enough, it will push through and become a positive."
 As one proponent of the idea explained on the neo-Nazi site The Right Stuff: "We want to get to the point where being labeled by the establishment as a racist, sexist, or antisemite (sic) is a sign of having done something correct."